gsa-oes/office-of-evaluation-sciences/_connect/events.md

 Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.
 - November 2, 2020 from 3:00 to 4:15 pm

-### How to Conduct Randomized Controlled Trials
-This session helped participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.
-- August 17, 2020

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
 This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
-- October 5, 2020
 - January 19, 2021
 - July 8, 2021